Closet Guide

 How to Declutter Your Closet Without Starting Over

-Closet clutter is not just about volume.
-It is often about too many decisions, too many duplicates, and too many clothes that belong to a version of you that no longer matches your real life.
+Closet clutter is not just about having too many clothes.
+It is often about too many decisions, too many duplicates, and too many items tied to a version of you that no longer matches your real life.
 A better closet reset makes getting dressed easier, not stricter.

-Closet clutter usually shows up as daily friction
+Closet clutter usually shows up as decision fatigue

 A crowded closet drains energy in small ways: pieces that do not fit, items you never actually choose, expensive mistakes you feel guilty about, and categories full of near-duplicates.
 The goal is not to own less just for the sake of it.
 The goal is to reduce the friction between opening the closet and getting dressed for the life you live now.